 Stream duplication offers a simple way to protect media flows from packet loss.
-It has a comparatively high bandwidth overhead, since everything is sent twice, but with a low processor overhead.
+It has a comparatively high bandwidth overhead, since everything is sent twice, but with a low processing overhead.
 It is also very predictable in its overheads.
-Alternative approaches may be suitable in some cases, for example retransmission-based recovery [RFC4588] or forward error correction [RFC5109].
+Alternative approaches may be suitable in some cases, for example retransmission-based recovery [RFC4588] or Forward Error Correction [RFC6363].